Randall removes a basal cell carcinoma skin cancer with black salve

 Following the removal of the eschar, the wound was sprayed with Sovereign Silver and a clean bandage was applied to protect the wound.
 He also been used diluted essential oils to help with the healing process.
 You can read more about essential oils with this link

-Overall, this was a very successful solution for this situation.
-Although he said that his pain was manageable and he was able to function as normal throughout his daily activities as normal, here is a list of some natural pain remedies that can be helpful to have on hand if you plan to use black salve.
+Overall this was a very successful solution for this situation.
+Although he said that his pain was manageable and he was able to function normally with work and performing his daily activities, here is a list of some natural pain remedies that can be helpful to have on hand if you plan to use black salve.
 As of 2023 there has not been a recurrence for skin cancer.